DevMountain/AGoodStart/README.md

 *Note: Feel free to use either language (Swift or Objective-C) for the pre-course projects.
 Base projects will be included for each.*

 *Also: The instructions are for using Terminal however you should feel free to use a GUI application for Git.
-I love Tower (it is expensive), and a lot of the students have used the free [GitHub app](http://mac.github.com).*
+I love [Tower](http://www.git-tower.com/) ($59).
+Others use [SourceTree](http://www.sourcetreeapp.com/) (free) or [GitHub app](http://mac.github.com) (free).*

 You also have 2 options with each project.
 You can create a project from scratch and push it to your GitHub account on your own, or you can fork the repositories we provide and update them with your code.

 ### Resources:

-Before you start here, read the "[Setup & Git](https://devmounta.in/files/iOS/ios-precourse__01GitSetup.pdf)" intro.
+- Before you start here, read the "[Setup & Git](https://devmounta.in/files/iOS/ios-precourse__01GitSetup.pdf)" intro.
+- Get familiar with Xcode by creating your first Xcode project.
+Follow along with CodeWithChris.com [Part 1](http://codewithchris.com/first-xcode-project/) and [Part 2](http://codewithchris.com/xcode-project-files-explained/).

 ### Step 1: Download Xcode
 - Gotta have Xcode.
 If you don't, go download it from the App Store now.
 It doesn't matter if you're using 5 or 6, but we'll use 6 in class.